-SET) ↓ ightharpoonup $ ightharpoonup$ inputs outputs alarms comms tm/log setup test end DIRECT ACCES If the direct access is enabled then the operator is able to enter edit mode for the User Value directly from the main menu by holding the SET key while viewing the parameter.
+SET) ↓ $ ightarrow$ units $ m {\bf PARAMS}$ inputs outputs alarms comms tm/log setup test end DIRECT ACCE If the direct access is enabled then the operator is able to enter edit mode for the User Value directly from the main menu by holding the set while viewing the parameter.
 If disabled the parameter can only be changed from within calibration set mode (or via serial communications, see below).
 Select the direct access mode as required.
 Press or to select ENABLE or DISABLE.
-Modbus Accessib Modbus Accessible Parameters The following PARAMS menu item is also accessible via Modbus communications.
-For Modbus register listing, refer to .
-USER VALUE Enter the User Value as required.
+Modbus Accessi ole Parameters The following PARAMS menu item is also accessible via Modbus communications.
+For Modbus register listing, refer to Instrument Configuration Parameters on page 49.
+USER VALU Enter the User Value as required.
 This parameter can accept a value in the range 0 to 999999.9